By Gysbert Kappers, CEO of Wyzetalk

 What is evidenced is that digital transformation shouldn’t just be informing the customer or operational experience.
 New technologies and ways of working can radically improve the relationship companies have with their employees, often-times the biggest cost contributors to a business.

-We believe mobile technology for use as a highly productive way of engaging employees is the way to go, and for a few reasons; mobile phones are pretty ubiquitous in SA, ??? mobile phones are personal, for the first time companies can have a direct line to their employees and the same in return, without disintermediating anyone; they’re cost effective, and can cost the employee nothing; and they’re measurable, we finally have a way to track whether messages are being read, received and companies can take immediate action and analyse feedback and online behavior in real-time.
-It is possible to read almost 100% of employees in this way.
+We believe mobile technology for use as a highly productive way of engaging employees is the way to go, and for a few reasons; mobile phones are pretty ubiquitous in SA, mobile phones are personal, for the first time companies can have a direct line to their employees and the same in return, without disintermediating anyone; they’re cost effective, and can cost the employee nothing; and they’re measurable.
+We finally have a way to track whether messages are being read, received and companies can take immediate action and analyse feedback and online behavior in real-time.
+It is possible to reach almost 100% of employees in this way.

 This might sound impossible when looking at organisations dealing with high volumes of employees.
 Take the mining sector as an example; a great example of employees holding different positions, working at different times, with varying literacy levels and speaking different languages, but where communication is essential from a safety, productivity and community messaging point of view.
 Sending these employees an email isn’t plausible, but using clever mobile technology to keep them informed and get their feedback, is an absolute possibility.